 Inscribed EXECUTED IN BRONZE BY J. A. HATFIELD.
 FOR THE ART-UNION OF LONDON.1878.
 FROM THE ORIGINAL BY HAMO.
 THORNYCROFT

 Bronze with brown and light brown patina

 Conceived in 1875 and cast in 1878

-The present piece, A Warrior Carrying a Wounded Youth from the Field of Battle, was conceived by the artist in 1875 so as to compete for the Royal Academy’s biennial Gold Medal for the Best Work of Sculpture on a given theme.
-In this circumstance, the artist competed directly with Alfred Gilbert, eventually winning the prize.
-The art critic Edmund Gosse later defined such a competition as the ‘prologue’ to the English New Sculpture movement.
+A Warrior Carrying a Wounded Youth from the Field of Battle was conceived by the artist in 1875 to compete for the Royal Academy’s biennial Gold Medal for the Best Work of Sculpture on a given theme.
+Thornycroft took part to the contest with Alfred Gilbert, eventually winning the prize.
+In 1894 the art critic Edmund Gosse defined such a competition as the ‘prologue’ to the English New Sculpture movement.

-While the Royal Academicians set the theme for the piece, its treatment was left completely to the imagination of the competing artists.
-Thornycroft’s composition was hugely indebted to his travels to France and Italy, and particularly to the sculptural norms of the Florentine Renaissance and to the ruins of Classical antiquity.
+While the Royal Academicians set the theme for the piece, its treatment was left completely to the imagination of the young artists involved in the competition.
+Thornycroft’s composition was extremely indebted to his travels to France and Italy, and particularly to the sculptural norms of the Florentine Renaissance and to the ruins of Classical antiquity.

 Trajan’s Column (detail), Rome

 In one of the Column’s vignettes, two soldiers are depicted carrying a wounded youth from the field of battle.
 The age difference between the figures is developed through the presence or lack of beard on their faces, much like in Thornycroft’s piece.
 In the present model, however, the artist exasperates the contrast further, modelling with painstaking attention the muscular soldier and the soft folds in the youth’s body, thus enhancing the heroism of the scene.

 Plaster cast of Trajan’s Column, V&A (image courtesy of the V&A Museum)